Connect Windows Server to Azure Monitor

-As mentioned in blogs posts before, Windows Admin Center allows admins to extend there on-prem environments with hybrid Azure services.
+As mentioned in blogs posts before, Windows Admin Center allows admins to extend their on-prem environments with hybrid Azure services.
 The latest addition is the integration of Azure Monitor in Windows Admin Center.
-This allows you to collect events and performance counters from Windows Server to run analytics and reporting in Azure and take action when a particular condition is detected.
+This allows you to connect your Windows Server to Azure Monitor.
+Azure Monitor collects events and performance counters from Windows Server to run analytics and reporting in Azure and take action when a particular condition is detected.
 This can then be a notification (SMS, email, push notification) and/or a direct action using Azure Logic Apps, Azure Functions, Azure Automation Runbooks, webhooks or integration into ITSM tools.

-Setup monitoring and alerts in Windows Admin Center with Azure Monitor
+Setup monitoring and alerts for Windows Server to Azure Monitor with Windows Admin Center

 Setting up the Azure Monitor connection in Windows Admin Center is simple.
 Select the server you want to connect to Azure Monitor.
 Go to Settings and then Monitoring Alerts.

 Here you will be able to configure the server with the right Azure subscription, resource group and log analytics workspace.

 After the server is connected to the Azure Log Analytics workspace, the management of alerts rules is done in the Azure portal.

 First, you will need to create a New alert rule.